- Overview: Estonia

 - Continuance of work is related to a real threat to the employee’s life, health, morals or good name.

-An employee may cancel an employment contract extraordinarily due to a reason arising from the employee, in particular if the employee’s state of health or family duties do not allow him or her to perform the agreed work and the employer does not provide him or her with suitable work.
+An employee may cancel an employment contract extraordinarily due to a reason arising from the employee, particularly if the employee’s state of health or family duties do not allow him or her to perform the agreed work and the employer does not provide him or her with suitable work.

-An employee may cancel an employment contract only within a reasonable time after he or she learnt or should have learnt of the circumstance serving as the basis for the cancellation
+An employee may cancel an employment contract only within a reasonable time after he or she learned or should have learned of the circumstance serving as the basis for the cancellation

-In order to terminate employment, employers must have suitable grounds.
-These can be either related to the employee’s conduct or capabilities (e.g. gross misconduct, breach of the employment contract, poor performance or permanent incapacity to work due to illness), or to economic, organizational or technological reasons of the company (e.g. a decrease in the volume of work, organizational changes or financial position of the company).
-The reason for dismissal must be given to the employee in writing or a format that can be reproduced in writing (e.g., by email or letter).
+To terminate employment, employers must have legitimate reasons.
+These can be either related to the employee’s conduct or capabilities (e.g. gross misconduct, breach of the employment contract, poor performance, or permanent incapacity to work due to illness) or to economic, organizational, or technological reasons of the company (e.g. a decrease in the volume of work, organizational changes or financial position of the company).
+The reason for dismissal must be given to the employee in writing or in a format that can be reproduced in writing (e.g., by email or letter).

 Employers must also observe the appropriate period of notice.
 The general rule is that an employer can only terminate employment without notice if the employee is guilty of gross misconduct

-- Less than one year, the employer must give a minimum of 15 calendar days’ notice.
+- The employer must give a minimum of 15 calendar days’ notice in less than one year.

-- One to five years, the employer must give a minimum of 30 calendar days’ notice.
+- The employer must give a minimum of 30 calendar days’ notice for one to five years.

-- Five to ten years, the employer must give a minimum of 60 calendar days’ notice.
+- The employer must give a minimum of 60 calendar days’ notice for five to ten years.

-- Ten year or more the employer must give the employee a minimum of 90 calendar days; notice.
+- Ten years or more, the employer must give the employee a minimum of 90 calendar days; notice.

 Employees who wish to terminate the employment contract must give the employer a minimum of 30 calendar days’ notice.

-Employment contracts may be cancelled during the probationary period by giving no less than 15 calendar days’ notice.
-An employee does not have to notify the employer of extraordinary cancellation if, considering any and all circumstances and mutual interests, it cannot be reasonably demanded that the performance of the contract be continued until the expiry of the agreed term or term of advance notice.
+Employment contracts may be canceled during probation by giving no less than 15 calendar days’ notice.
+An employee does not have to notify the employer of extraordinary cancellation if, considering any circumstances and mutual interests, it cannot be reasonably demanded that the performance of the contract be continued until the expiry of the agreed term or term of advance notice.